idrsolutions/buildvu-python-client/README.rst

     buildvu = BuildVu('http://localhost:8080/microservice-example')

 You can now convert files by calling the methods available. ``convert()`` will start the conversion process.
-If you want to upload a file via this client, then you must first call ``prepareFile()``.
 For example to convert to html5 :

 ::

-    # Prepare the local file for upload
-    buildvu.prepareFile('path/to/file.pdf')

     # Convert the file with the input method specified
-    results = buildvu.convert(input=BuildVu.UPLOAD)
+    results = buildvu.convert(input=BuildVu.UPLOAD, file='path/to/file.pdf')

     # Return a URL where you can view the converted output.
     print(results['previewUrl'])